Midhun-u/ai-note-taking-app/README.md

  - Smart tag generation for better organization

-3. Users can update existing notes easily.
+3. Users can update existing and remove notes easily.

 4. Users can view and manage all saved notes in one place.